Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 You have to a) know how to program yourself and b) be a good manager before you can judge whether a particular person is "good".
 All other 'metrics' whether it's number of bugs created/resolved, time taken, lines of code written, mean time between failures, are useless if you don't know how they relate to your existing code base and impacted the actual work being done.
 If your software is written in brainfuck (or one of the P's - PHP, Perl and Python) you can't blame the developer for time taken to resolve

-Metrics cannot replace understanding (Score:2)
+Metrics cannot replace understanding (Score:3)

 This fact has been known for a long, long time: